 See how this work is impacting children and child care providers in this short video.

 Teaching Parents to be Their Child’s Teacher in Missouri

 TFC’s Home-based Head Start services are another unique approach to enabling high-quality early education for families with low incomes and children with special needs.
 TFC home-visitors support parents in their most important role, as their child’s first teacher and caregiver.
 Home visitors work with parents and their children in their own homes for 90 minutes each week.
 Together, the home visitor and parent(s) plan ways to help the child learn using parent-child interactions, daily routines, and household materials.

 TFC’s Home-based Head Start team currently provides support to families in Jackson, Clay and Platte counties in Missouri.

 Watch this video to see how TFC’s home visitors help parents become better teachers.

 Providing Professional Development and Support Services to Area Head Start Programs

 TFC’s role with Head Start on the Missouri side of the Kansas City Metro has recently gone through some changes, but our coaches, trainers and specialists continue to support Missouri Head Start programs by providing professional development and mental health support to teachers and programs.

-In 2019, this work is impacting hundreds of Head Start teachers and thousands of Head Start children on the Missouri side of the metro.
+Each year, this work is impacts hundreds of Head Start teachers and thousands of Head Start children throughout the Metro.

 Find out how you can support this work.